Insurance and Billing Information

 What does being an "out-of-network" provider mean?

 Being an out-of-network provider means I don’t take insurance.
-Some insurance companies offer "out-of-network" benefits and may partially reimburse you for therapy expenses.
+Some insurance companies offer "out-of-network" benefits and may reimburse you for therapy expenses.
 You should call your insurance company and ask about out-of-network benefits.
-If your insurance does offer them I can provide you with a billing summary, also called a “superbill”, which includes information you typically need to file an insurance claim for reimbursement.
+If your insurance does offer them I can provide you with a receipt, also called a “superbill”, which includes information you typically need to file an insurance claim for reimbursement.

-You should call your insurance company and ask:
+You should contact your insurance company and ask:

 Why do you choose to be an "out-of-network provider"?